psphicas/GetData_CourseProject/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-# Code Book

 ## Variables

+Only measurements relating to mean and standard deviation were retained from the original data set.
+Specifically, these were variables containing mean() and std() in the name.

+The following additional transformations were made to the variable names in order to improve readability and descriptiveness:

+* Replace leading "t" with "time"
+* Replace leading "f" with "frequency"
+* Replace "Gyro" with "Gyroscope"
+* Replace "Acc" with "Accelerometer"
+* Replace "Mag" with "Magnitude"
+* Replace "BodyBody" with "Body"
+* Replace "-" with "_"
+* Replace "mean()" with "Mean"
+* Replace "std()" with "StandardDeviation"

-The following is a list of variables in the final data set
+The following is a list of variables in the final data set:

 Variable                                                     | Original Variable
 ------------------------------------------------------------ | ------------------------------